 Charlotte O'Herron

 Before starting her Ph.D., Charlotte received a Master in Public Policy from the Harvard Kennedy School in 2021.
 Her award-winning master’s project used mixed methods to research the challenges facing women “solopreneurs” in Boston during the COVID-19 pandemic.
-Her project ultimately advised the Boston Mayor’s Office of Small Business Development on policies to include marginalized solopreneurs, such as home-based childcare providers, in the city’s economic recovery efforts.
+Her project advised the Boston Mayor’s Office of Small Business Development on policies to include marginalized solopreneurs, such as home-based childcare providers, in the city’s economic recovery efforts.

 Previous Degrees: